-UCP actors as a means of scaling out civilian protection that contributes to meeting global protection needs.
+- Acknowledge UCP as a credible and important practice in protection policy that is broadly applicable and effective. - 2.
+Expand understandings of localization to move beyond community voices being considered in decisions about international operations or national approaches to include communities' own protection capacity, agency, and knowledge. - 3.
+Ensure that communities are included as decision-makers regarding how to use funding, who is involved in high-level meetings,

-- 5. Ensure that communities are included as decision-makers regarding how to use funding, who is involved in high-level meetings, and what protection approaches work in any given context. - 6.
-Feed the Creating Safer Space model of giving people equitable voice, respecting their knowledge and capacity, and creating learning opportunities through collaboration, as a way of generating experiential knowledge on community protection from violence, into national, regional, and global debates.
+- and what protection approaches work in any given context. - 4.
+Support community UCP as a cost-effective and much-needed contribution to meeting global protection needs by developing and resourcing local UCP as well as special platforms and reporting mechanisms for local UCP actors. - 5.
+Follow the Creating Safer Space model of giving people equitable voice, respecting their knowledge and capacity, and creating learning opportunities through collaboration, to generate experiential knowledge on community protection from violence which can feed into this debate.